singh-shalini/Heart_Disease_Analysis/README.md

 This project covers manual explorartory data analysis using python.

 ## Problem Statement
-Given the data about heart disease and numerous factors that cause it, perform explorarory data analysis and vizualize the insights and patterns.
+Given the data about heart disease and numerous factors that cause it, perform exploratory data analysis and visualize the insights and patterns.

 ## Understanding the Data
 - **age**